 ‘Oh, you did, you really did,’ the kid wagged his head, mocking John’s infirmity.
 ‘Although, if you beat me, you walk away with your heart’s desire.’

 The Amadan Na Bruidhne gestured behind him and light burnt the shadows from his opponents back.
 John felt warmth seep into him as laughter reached his ears, ‘Graham?
 Jane?’

 The sounds faded, and John returned his attention to the board.
 They couldn’t be here, not after everything that had happened.

 ‘You didn’t say anything about this.
 What happens if I lose?’

 He tried to rise, to smash his fist into the fucker’s face, but all that happened was he fell back wheezing.

 ‘You’ve had your drink, now play, John.
 Or would you prefer my children start early?’

-John coughed, his breath struggling through decrepit lungs.
+John coughed, his breath struggling through shrunken lungs.

-It was all he had left as the last of the air inside him sobbed out in gasps, and he tried to find the strength to do something, anything.
+The last of the air inside him sobbed out as he tried to find the strength to do something, anything.